With sugar and its negative health effects increasingly coming into focus, alternative sweeteners are more popular than ever.

 With these findings, erythritol might have a slightly positive effect on heart health.

-*The linked study did not have a control group and further studies are needed to say whether this benefit is conclusive and not a result of participants exercising more or eating better.
+*The linked study did not have a control group and further studies are needed to say whether this benefit is conclusive and not a result of outside factors like participants exercising more or eating better.

 Erythritol and Dental Health